aolney/jupyterlab-blockly-python-extension/README.md

-# fable-jupyterlab-blockly-extension
+# jupyterlab-blockly-python-extension

-A [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) extension implementing a Blockly palette with [Fable](https://fable.io/) tooling.
+A [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) extension implementing a Blockly palette for the Python language using [Fable](https://fable.io/) tooling.

+**This extension supercedes [the original](https://github.com/aolney/fable-jupyterlab-blockly-extension) by allowing multiple such extensions (e.g. the [R extension](https://github.com/aolney/jupyterlab-blockly-r-extension) to coexist in parallel.**

 The following query string parameters enable functionality: